 This is a parade recreating a feudal Japanese sankin kotai, or daimyo journey.
-This is definitely one for the history-lovers, or anyone who enjoys pomp and ceremony; there will be 200 (100 in 2022) participants in period costume dressed as samurai, geisha, Yakko warriors, workers, and princesses to commemorate the daimyo’s journey through Hakone along the old Tōkaidō road (the major Edo-era route from Kyoto to Tokyo).
+This is definitely one for the history-lovers or anyone who enjoys pomp and ceremony; there will be between 100 to 200 participants in period costumes dressed as samurai, geisha, Yakko warriors, workers, and princesses to commemorate the daimyo’s journey through Hakone along the old Tōkaidō road (the major Edo-era route from Kyoto to Tokyo).
 There will also be marching bands, demonstrations of feudal activities, and dance performances to check out along the way.

-The schedule has been released and is a lot shorter than previous years.
-The procession will begin at Hakone Yumoto Onsen Resort at 2 p.m. before making its way past Hakone Yumoto Station and finishing at Yumoto Fujiya Hotel around 2:50 p.m.
+The schedule has been released.
+The procession will begin at Hotel Nanpuso at 11:30 a.m. and pass through the Teiseien area at around noon, before making its way along the road to Hakone Yumoto Station at around 2:10 p.m.
+The procession finishes at Yumoto Fujiya Hotel around 2:45 p.m.

 How to get there